the-creators-galaxy/creators-galaxy-improvement-proposals/CGIP/cgip-1.md

 ### `discussions-to` header

 While a CGIP is a draft, a discussions-to header will indicate the URL where the CGIP is being discussed.
-Examples of places to discuss your CGIP include an issue in this repo or in a fork of this repo, the Hedera Developer Discord, or Reddit r/hashgraph.

 No discussions-to header is necessary if the CGIP is being discussed privately with the author.